isuchb/isuchb/README.md

-- 👋 Hi, I’m Ignacio Such (You can just call me Igna!).
-Welcome to my Git ^^.
+- 👋 Hi, I’m Ignacio Such.
+Welcome to my Git :).
 - 👀 I am a Spanish Data Scientist, who is thrilled about ML, DL and Data Science itself.
 - 🌱 I’m currently learning Data Science, ML and DL algorythms and implementation in Python and R.
 - 📫 How to reach me: (English/Spanish preferred)